openeuropa/drupal-core-require-dev/README.md

 ``openeuropa/drupal-core-require-dev`` provides the ``require-dev`` dependencies of ``drupal/core`` as a standalone package.
 It follows the same release cycle and versioning scheme as Drupal core.
 You should use the same version constraint for it as you use for Drupal core.

-It applies some patches on ``drupal/core`` that are needed for development on OPENEUROPA modules.
+It applies some patches on ``drupal/core`` that are needed for development on OpenEuropa modules.

 ## Patches list